-The program begins in the Gumbo Limbo classroom, and ends by 11 p.m. on the beach.
-Children must be 8 years of age or older and adults must participate with children and teens under 18.
+Doors open at 8:30 and the program will start promptly at 8:45 p..m.
+The program ends after one loggerhead is seen (not guaranteed), or at midnight, whichever occurs first.
 There is a limit of six tickets per person.
-The 2016 walks can be reserved online here.
+The 2017 walks can be reserved online here.
 Tickets to the general public begin at 9 a.m.
-May 9.
+May 8.
 See more information on the Gumbo Limbo website.

 Gumbo Limbo also offers another opportunity to see sea turtles — and for this program, you are guaranteed to see sea turtles!
 Gumbo Limbo brings visitors to watch tiny sea turtle hatchlings scramble into the surf as they are released to make it on their own in the ocean.
 The 90-minute program, which is open to even the youngest kids, begins in the Gumbo Limbo classroom and ends on the beach.